 - The formation of a small amount of moisture under the pressure regulator is normal when canning or cooking first begins.
 This condensation is a result of the temperature of the pressure regulator being lower than the rest of the canner.
 If excess condensation continues, the vent pipe may be loose and should be tightened with an adjustable wrench. - Leakage between the cover and body is usually caused by shrinkage of the sealing ring after prolonged use.
-Replace the sealing ring and the overpressure plug. - A slight amount of leakage around the air vent/cover lock is normal when canning or cooking first begins.
-If leakage continues, the cover handles may not be fully aligned with the body handles and, therefore, the cover lock cannot engage.
-Clean the air vent/ cover lock occasionally to assure that it operates correctly.
-Replace the small gasket if it is cracked or nicked.
+Replace the sealing ring and the automatic air vent. - A small amount of steam or moisture may be visible around the automatic air vent when canning or cooking begins.
+This will stop when the automatic air vent seals.
+If the leakage continues, clean, reposition, or replace the automatic air vent.